This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Consume extra virgin olive oil within 24 months of the harvest date.
 Not the best-by date.
 Not the bottle date.
 The harvest date.

 These are not the same thing.
 A bottle date tells you when the oil was bottled.
 A harvest date tells you when the olives were picked.
-An oil bottled in 2024 could come from a 2021 harvest.
-That is a significant difference in freshness.
+An oil bottled in 2024 could come from a 2021 harvest — a significant difference in freshness.

 Rancid olive oil smells of crayons, plastic, or old wax.
-It is unpleasant to taste and not worth consuming.
-Read more about how to tell if olive oil has gone bad.
+It is unpleasant to taste and not worth cooking with.
+Read our full guide on how to tell if olive oil has gone bad.
+And how to read an olive oil label here.

 Storage starts before you even get home.
-The bottle you buy matters.
+The container your oil comes in matters enormously.

 Best Storage Practices: A Quick Summary